o1-labs/proof-systems/book/src/specs/kimchi.md

 You can, of course, use it to verify a single proof.

 1. If there's no proof to verify, the proof validates trivially.
-1. Ensure that all the proof's verifier index have a URS of the same length.
-(TODO: do they have to be the same URS though? should we check for that?)
 1. Validate each proof separately following the [partial verification](#partial-verification) steps.
 1. Use the [`PolyCom.verify`](#polynomial-commitments) to verify the partially evaluated proofs.